Wednesday 31st May

 Intoxica Radio Hour

 Presented by Nick Brown and the Intoxica Records Radio Hour Choir, direct descendants of the Intoxica Records Shop.
 The show is dedicated to the dignity of vinyl, spotlighting Content Themes, specific artists' careers and generally playing the gloriously unheralded beat, soul and honkers of the 20th Century, all rendered on little slabs of black plastic.
+This week: music from the wired and wonderful world of Johnny Beeman, Gene Holliday, The Melodians and The Puddin' Heads.
 For further information and general waffle, contact email@example.com.
 [Repeats Saturday 7am.]

 12:00pm - 1:00pm

 Music from the catalogues of Far Side Music, the world's primary source for East Asian sounds, presented by Paul Fisher.
+This week: new releases, including three tracks from the new album by the incredible duo Fu-Ching-Gido, a couple from the album by Okinawan singer Shuken Maekawa, Korean artist Koh Sunahn, and re-releases from harp player Ayako Shinazaki and legendary rock band, The Fools.
 Visit farsidemusic.com for more information.
 [Repeats Sunday 8am.]

 1:00pm - 1:30pm